 Rajat – How did you prepare in your first attempt?
 What was your strategy?

 Rhea – I started my preparation in December 2015 with an Indian institute.
 The content of the classes was not good, but I continued with the same.
 I did the OG questions in January 2016 and then took a break for my college exams.
 Then I restarted preparation in June 2016.
 I mainly used the elimination strategy and was confident about the responses.
 I never made any mistakes in SC during practice.
 However, this didn’t translate to similar performance in the actual GMAT exam, and I ended up scoring just 620 (V32, Q45) on the GMAT in August 2016.

 We can help you with a personalized study plan and give you access to quality online content to prepare.
-Write to us at firstname.lastname@example.org.
-We are the most reviewed GMAT prep company on gmatclub with more than 1820 reviews (as on Mar 12, 2019).
-Why don’t you take a free trial and judge it for yourself?
+Write to us at email@example.com.
+We are the most reviewed GMAT prep company on gmatclub with more than 2100 reviews.
+Why don’t you take a free trial and judge for yourself?

 Rajat – Where do you think the preparation lacked?

 Rhea – Even though I was scoring well on the mocks before my first attempt, I was very anxious on the day of the exam as I knew somehow that my preparation was not up to the mark.

 Earlier, I would complete the verbal section in just 50-55 minutes – which I realized was wrong.
 I didn’t follow a specific study plan for any subject and didn’t use any specific strategies to identify the little clues or words that change the meaning – whether in SC, CR or RC.
 After taking the GMAT, I realized that the GMAT is not about rules – rather it focuses on the meaning part.